RADIO FREQUENCY AND STC TESTS

 To generally predict the ability of a constructed area to contain sound, a wide variety of barriers have been built and tested in laboratory settings.
 The STC values of these barriers are used by the construction industry to approximate the protection level that a space should achieve if the tested method of construction is implemented.
 Practically speaking, however, these values are only assumptions; from variances in the material creation process to differences in construction methods, field-built spaces rarely match laboratory test results.
 The only true way to measure an area’s attenuation properties is to perform field testing.

-PROTECT YOUR PRECIOUS ASSETS
+PROTECT YOUR MISSION ASSETS

 Let's Get Started

 FOR MORE INFORMATION OR TO SET UP A CONFIDENTIAL CONSULTATION PLEASE EMAIL US